 Intro. to Crit.
-Study and Knowl, of the Holy Script. v. il., part ill., ch. v., sect. ii., p.
-131. † Albert Pike.
+Study and Knowl. of the Holy Script. v. ii., part iii., ch. v., sect. ii., p.
+181. † Albert Pike.

-Exodus III.
-1-3.
+/ Exodus iii.
+1-6.

-Now Moses kept the flock of Jethro his father-inlaw, the priest of Midian ; and he led the flock to the back side of the desert, and came to the mountain of God, even to Horeb.
-And the angel of the LORD appeared unto him in a flame of fire out of the midst of a bush, and he looked, and, behold the bush burned with fire, and the bush was not consumed.
+Now Moses kept the flock of Jethro his father-inlaw, the priest of Midian; and he led the flock to the back side of the desert, and came to the mountain of God, even to Horeb.
+And the angel of the Lord appeared unto him in a flame of fire out of the midst of a bush, and he looked, and, behold the bush burned with fire, and the bush was not consumed.

-And when the LORD saw that he turned aside to see, GOD called to him out of the bush and said, Moses, Moses!
-And he said, Here am I. And he said, Draw not nigh hither : put off thy shoes from off thy feet, for the place whereon thou standest is holy ground.
-Moreover he said, I am the GOD of thy father, the GOD of Abraham, the GOD of Isaac, and the GOD of Jacob.
-And Moses hid his face, for he was afraid to look upon GOD.
+And when the LORD saw that he turned aside to see, God called to him out of the bush and said, Moses, Moses!
+And he said, Here am I. And he said, Draw not nigh hither: put off thy shoes from off thy feet, for the place whereon thou standest is holy ground.
+Moreover he said, I am the God of thy father, the God of Abraham, the God of Isaac, and the God of Jacob.
+And Moses hid his face, for he was afraid to look upon God.